 The Teaching and Research Assistant role is an important one to the ASU community.
 A TA/RA appointment provides graduate students with professional development opportunities that are unique to academia while also supporting the university's teaching, research and service missions.
-See the Graduate College TA/RA Handbook for more information.
+See the Graduate College TA/RA Handbook and the International Teaching Assistant page for more information.